 Resting the dough the first time

 - Once you achieve the right consistency, dab the dough ball with oil generously, on all sides.
 Cover in saran wrap, and then with a kitchen towel.
-Leave it to rest for at least 60 minutes in a relatively warm space, longer if you can.
+Leave it to rest for at least 60 minutes in a relatively warm space.

 Stuffing preparation

 - Dab the balls with oil generously.
 Again, cover each first with saran wrap, then with a kitchen towel.
-Finally, leave them to rest for at least 15 minutes, longer if you can.
+Finally, leave them to rest for at least 15 minutes.

 Rolling out and resting the dough the third time